mrmoje/mrmoje.github.io/content/uPy_powerstrip_part1.md

 care of the 32Ω change (or not).

 #Power supply
-The power strip gets its supply from the 240v mains, but how do we light up the 5V SSR and 3.3V ESP12?
+The power strip gets its supply from 240V mains (in my side of the world), but how do we light up the 5V SSR and 3.3V ESP12?
-We could populate the PCB with a transformer and some rectification extras but were pressed for space on the board and in our enclosure.
+We could populate the PCB with a transformer and some rectification extras but we're pressed for space on the board and in our enclosure.

-Enter the [HLK-PM01][HLK-PM01] (fig.5 below), an ultra-compact power module that comes in at 34mm x 20mm x 15mm.
+Enter the [HLK-PM01][HLK-PM01] (fig.5 below), an ultra-compact power module that comes in at 34mmx20mmx15mm.
 It takes in 90 to 264V and supplies 5V at max 0.6A current with output noise of "i didn't check"/"not worried about it" decibels.

 ![HLK_PM01][HLK_PM01_PIC]
 ***fig.5 ultra-compact 5V power supply module.***

-This is more than enough to run all the things on the board and change, but just for fun let's look at ballpark calculations:-
+This is more than enough to run all the things on the board and then some, but just for fun let's look at ballpark calculations:-

- - 4x OMRON SSR Opto IR LED comming in at total 10mA x4 = 40mA
+ - 4x OMRON SSR Opto IR LED coming in at total 10mA x4 = 40mA
  - 1x ESP12 at about 80mA average operating voltage (spikes can be taken care of by a CAP yes???)
  - 4x ESP12 pin current draw at total 12mA x4 = 48mA